google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/outliers_and_skew.rst

 Further Application
 -------------------

-In the real world, skew is present in many different fields, including Economics.
+In the real world, skew is present in many different fields, including economics.
 For more information about how skew affects financial markets, see `this article on skewness in finance.`_

 .. _You can read more about the income distribution here.: https://dqydj.com/income-percentile-calculator/
 .. _US census report on income from 2003: https://www.census.gov/prod/2003pubs/p70-88.pdf